MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/policies-information-protection.md

 6. Click **Create**.

 > [!NOTE]
-> For the list of file types that Cloud App Security currently supports for Azure Information Protection classification labels, see [Azure Information Protection integration prerequisites](azip-integration.md#prerequisites).
+> For the list of file types that Defender for Cloud Apps currently supports for Azure Information Protection classification labels, see [Azure Information Protection integration prerequisites](azip-integration.md#prerequisites).

 ## Next steps